top of page

 3) Escapees are going to happen, so when we are pulling out the old cuttings and putting the new ones in, we put a large white plastic bin under the opening of the cage so we can see the little buggers that seek to drop to the (brown) floor. we also shake the old cuttings into the large plastic container, which puts most of them in the container.

-Phyllium Philippinicum Leaf Insect
+Phyllium Leaf Species

 Housing